ErpNetDocs/tech/advanced/calculated-attributes/operators/getvalue.md

 ## Example

-The following example returns the value of the Notes of the current Sales Order Line:
+The following example returns the value of the notes of the current sales order line:
 ```
 10: GETVALUE ATTRIB:Notes
 ```
 OUTPUT: If 'Notes = Apple', the output will be 'Apple'.

 > [!NOTE]
+>
 > The repository of the attribute is *Crm.Sales.SalesOrderLiness*